AishaZaidi/DTMAL/README.md

 ## Step 3: Design Your Algorithm
 ##### Contributors:(Lilian Omolo,Syeda Aisha Zaidi)

-- Our goal was to designing the algorithm that can analyze the dataset and identify the most frequent subject.
-Identified variables included :
+--- Step 1 – Setup

+The dataset is loaded using read_csv("assignment2_dataset1.csv"), which reads all the book records into memory.

+Several variables are initialized:

---subjectTally → an empty dictionary that stores subjects as keys and their counts as values.
+subjectTally → an empty dictionary that stores subjects as keys and their counts as values.

---totalChecked → keeps track of the total number of records processed.
+totalChecked → keeps track of the total number of records processed.

---missingSubjects → counts how many records have empty or missing subject fields
+missingSubjects → counts how many records have empty or missing subject fields.
-- Writing **human-readable pseudocode** that meets the course requirements for iteration, selection, and variable use.
-- Providing detailed explanations for each algorithm step in the README.
-- Checking that the dataset’s `Subjects` column was suitable for analysis.
-- Editing and organizing the project documentation in GitHub.

-This contribution demonstrates our understanding of algorithmic design, structured data processing, and technical documentation using Markdown.
+This step prepares all necessary data containers before the main loop starts.

+Step 2 – Go Through Each Record

+The algorithm uses a FOR loop (FOR each entry IN records DO) to go through each record (or row) in the dataset.

+For every record, it increases the totalChecked variable by 1 to count that it has been processed.

+This ensures every entry is analyzed exactly once.

+Step 3 – Grab the Subject

+The algorithm extracts the subject from the current record using: subject ← trim(to_lowercase(entry["Subjects"]))

+to_lowercase() ensures that “Fiction” and “fiction” are treated as the same value.

+trim() removes any unnecessary spaces around the subject name.

+This standardization step prevents counting errors caused by inconsistent capitalization or spacing.

+Step 4 – Check if Subject Is Usable

+Before counting, the algorithm checks if the subject value is not empty (IF subject ≠ "" THEN).

+This prevents missing or blank subject fields from being added to the tally.

+Only valid subject entries move on to the next step for counting.

+Step 5 – Count It

+The algorithm checks whether the subject already exists in the dictionary subjectTally:

+If it does, its count is increased by 1.

+If it does not, a new entry is created with an initial value of 1.

+This logic ensures that every subject’s total occurrences are correctly tracked.

+Step 6 – Note Missing Subjects

+If the subject field was empty or invalid, the algorithm increases the missingSubjects counter by 1.

+This allows the final report to include the number of incomplete records.

+Step 7 – Find the Most Common One

+After counting all subjects, the algorithm determines which subject appears most often.

+It initializes:

+topSubject → an empty string to hold the most common subject.

+topCount → set to 0 as the starting comparison value.

+The algorithm then loops through each subject in subjectTally:

+If a subject’s count is higher than topCount, it updates topCount and topSubject.

+At the end of this loop, topSubject contains the most frequent subject and topCount its frequency.

+Step 8 – Show the Results

+The algorithm prints a formatted summary report showing:

+Each subject and its count.

+The most frequent subject.

+The total number of records processed.

+The number of missing subject entries.

+The final message — “Done analyzing!” — marks successful completion of the analysis.

 ## Step 4: Website